nankya-elsa/BSE_25_6_MALL_RENT_MANAGEMENT_SYSTEM/BUILD.md

    python backend/manage.py migrate
    python backend/manage.py runserver

+Tests

+- By default, the project will use an in-memory SQLite database for running tests locally to avoid requiring Postgres SUPERUSER/CREATEDB privileges.
+This behavior was added to `backend/settings.py` and is triggered when you run `python manage.py test`.
+- To run tests against Postgres instead, set the appropriate DB env vars (DB_NAME, DB_USER, DB_PASSWORD, DB_HOST, DB_PORT) and ensure the DB user has CREATEDB privileges.

 CI Overview

 - The repository includes CI workflows for GitHub Actions, GitLab CI, and CircleCI.